 During an attempted rape Stacie fought desperately to fight off her attacker.
 She lost the battle and was murdered, when the attacker stabbed her to death.
 Kristie upon arriving home two hours later was met at her own back door by the murderer.
 Unsuspecting, she entered her home and upon finding her sister, was forced to the basement.
-She was raped, bound by her own shoelaces, strangled, both wrists cut, stabbed twice, and her throat repeatedly slashed, where she was left for dead.
+She was brutally attacked and left for dead.

-By the grace of God, Kristie survived the attack.
-Together, stumbling blindly through each second of the day, a week later we found ourselves at Stacie’s funeral.
-A Jr. ROTC cadet at her high school, Stacie was given a full military honors burial by her fellow comrades.
+Together, stumbling blindly through each second of the day, a week later we found ourselves at Stacie’s graveside trying to find the words to say goodbye.
+Stacie, a freshman and Jr. ROTC cadet, was given a full military honors burial by her fellow comrades.

 If you’d like to learn more about Lorraine’s journey, schedule her to speak at your next event.